Presenters for the Prayer Vigil for the Earth

 Mary Sunbeam, Cherokee Nation.
 Mary leads a blessing of children that is an ancestral ritual that honors the child's life and path of destiny which is supported by elders, family and community.
 The blessing also awakens in all adults the responsibility and commitment to be a model, as a child is always watching and seeking guidance.
 The blessing calls on the Creator to protect each child until the child can protect her/himself.
 The ritual honors those children who have made their transition and their spirit is at peace.
 The honoring of children for those in our family and the children of the world unites all cultures in the teaching of respect, understanding, compassion and tolerance in the prayer that each child in their growing leadership role can make a difference in world peace.

 Trudy Morse, poet and musician.
 A political activist in the Washington, DC area, she worked on Civil Rights, Vietnam War and other peace movements.
-Her interest in her husband's research on anomalous phenomena has taken her to all five continents.
-She recalls with particular interest, her travels in Africa, Australia, Europe, India, China, and New Zealand.
+Each year at the Prayer Vigil, Trudy recites the prayer of St. Francis for us.